GTNewHorizons/GT-New-Horizons-Modpack/README.md

 You can also look forward to TiCo, Railcraft, Forestry, Extra Utilities, Openblocks, AE2, Buildcraft, Galacticraft with many addons, Gendustry, Steve's Carts, Open Computers and many others.

 **Magic**<BR>
-Many mods are carefully tied to Thaumcraft.
+Many mods are carefully tied to Thaumcraft using a progression centered around killing Twilight Forest bosses.
 Its addons like Forbidden Magic, Automagy, Thaumic Tinkerer, Thaumic Exploration, Thaumic Horizons etc. are also modified.<BR>

 When you've progressed enough you can reach Witchery or even Blood Magic.

 **Exploration**<BR>
 Using Realistic World Gen along with Biomes'o'Plenty creates a wonderful terrain.
 With Twillight Forest (that you need to conquer to reach endgame Thaumcraft), Galacticraft and other mods the server has over EIGHT dimensions.<BR>

 Rogue-like Dungeons and HEE with other mods' worldgen make sure you got some goodies to find.

+Ore generation is a modified Gregtech ore generation, with large veins of materials.
+Finding the vein will take time, but once you find one you're good for quite a while.
+And with Journeymap included, you'll be setting waypoints across the map for rare ores, that villager with the perfect trade, and that oil field you want to turn into a forest of pumps!

 **Survival**<BR>
 Hunger Overhaul, Pam's Harvestcraft, Special Mobs, HEE, Infernal Mobs, Lava Monsters, Zombie Awareness.
 Do I need to continue?